weizhangccnu/Python_Script/ETROC1_TDC_Test_Software/Readme.md

 **3.** Provide reference clock to GTX.
   - Using a USB cable connects the PC with Si5338-EVB and Using Clockbuilder Pro configures Si5338-EVB to generat a 160 MHz differential output clock at CLK0A/CLK0B SMA connector.
   - Between the Si5338-EVB and KC-705 EVB is connected by a piar of coxial cable.
-The J15 and J16 are the GTX reference clock input SMAs.
+The **J15** and **J16** are the GTX reference clock input SMAs.
 Before connecting the reference clock, you should make sure that the clock frequency is 160 MHz.

 **4.** Verify I2C write and read function.
+  - Firstly, we should connect TROC1 TDC test board I2C interface to the FPGA according to the FPGA I2C interface mapping.

 **5.** Verify DDR3 data storage and fecth function.